sammancoaching/website/_learning_hours/test_design/properties_unit_test.md

 # Characteristics of Unit tests

+Using a list from Roy Osherove's book "The Art of Unit Testing".

 ## Session Outline

 * 10 min connect: Questioning whether you have unit tests
 * 10 min concept: Characteristics of good unit tests
-* 30 min concrete: write some tests for CalcStats
+* 30 min concrete: write some unit tests for RecentlyUsedList
 * 5 min conclusions: Note something you want to remember about unit test design

 ## Connect: Questioning whether you have unit tests